 And, thanks to both wireless and cable charging, it’s easy to power up as soon as you’re ready to take to the water.

 Check out some of the other dive computers that I’ve reviewed.

 Shearwater have a great mobile phone and desktop app that helps you keep track of your dive profile and wider dive log.
 It’s really straightforward to use and is a great way of recording your activity digitally rather than on paper.

 It also notifies you of firmware updates – a really important thing that you should not forget about!
 This will keep your computer up to date with the most recent updates which can include new features and bug fixes.

 In short, the Shearwater Peregrine dive computer makes your dive time an absolute dream.
 Whether you do more recreational diving or tech diving, this computer will be your very best friend!

 Its intuitive layout makes it easy to read, and easy to use.
 This means that entry level and experienced divers alike can use it easily and reliably.
 It’s especially recommended for air and nitrox divers thanks to its decompression support and multiple modes.

 Shearwater dive computers also come at a very keen price point!
 In fact, it can definitely be said that they are exceptional value for money – and this very capable decompression computer is no exception.

-So, if you are looking for a dive computer with air integration, up to four dive modes, large screen, optional colour wrist straps, Bluetooth connectivity, and the ability to upload dive logs with ease, the Shearwater Peregrine dive computer more than ticks the right boxes.
+If you are looking for a dive computer with air integration you’ll need to look elsewhere, this simple computer is designed for ease of use.
+It has four dive modes, large screen, optional colour wrist straps, Bluetooth connectivity, and the ability to upload dive logs with ease, the Shearwater Peregrine dive computer more than ticks the right boxes.